By Trevor Stewart

 He hopes the next generation of entrepreneurs will create innovative new businesses and reinvest in the community as he and his father have.

-Recently Soderquist and David Hahn ’02, former president of GoFundMe and currently executive-in-residence at two leading Silicon Valley investment firms, reunited on stage to share their experiences with burgeoning entrepreneurs at the kick-off of this year’s UC Davis Big Bang!
+Recently Soderquist and David Hahn ’02, former president of GoFundMe and currently executive-in-residence at two leading Silicon Valley investment firms, reunited on stage to share their experiences with burgeoning entrepreneurs at the kick-off of the 2018 UC Davis Big Bang!
 Business Competition.
 Soderquist led a fast-paced Q&A with Hahn, who offered lessons learned from his work in politics to his time as one of the first employees at LinkedIn.

 “Now is the perfect time to launch the company of your dreams,” Hahn said.
 “As your career progresses, you become more risk averse, and it only gets tougher to take these kinds of risks.”